Deferred Compensation Plan

 There are three different ways that matches are calculated for those that are eligible.
 They are as follows:

 Deferred compensation match, dollar for dollar, to 3% of monthly base wage.

 The Employer shall match twenty percent (20%) of the employee’s contribution to the County’s Deferred Compensation Plan rounded up to the nearest dollar to a maximum match by the County of $105.00 per month.

 The Employer will contribute fifty cents ($.50) for every dollar ($1.00) contributed by the employee.
 The employer contribution will not exceed one percent (1%) of the employee’s monthly base wage.

-1. Mail Nationwide a letter with your account number, old name, new name, address, and telephone number to:
+1. Mail Nationwide a letter with your account number, former name, new name, address, telephone number, and photocopy of a legal document that shows your name change, like a marriage certificate or driver’s license to:

 Nationwide Retirement Solutions

 P.O.
 Box 182797

 2. The letter should inform them of your new name and ask them to update their records.